Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 “Tell us what we need to do, Captain,” Marker said.
 “We are in your hands.”

 The words of Captain Marker of the Stellar Peace (and wasn’t that a name to provoke someone to shoot them out of space?) rang through Kiryn’s mind as she watched the officers and peace delegates step through the airlock.
 The tallest member of the party wasn’t in uniform, which meant he was a delegate rather than ship’s crew.
 A few strands of tangled black hair escaped the cord tying his hair back in a neat queue at the base of his neck.
 Kiryn startled herself with an urge to step across the neutral zone of the corridor outside the docking bay, to brush that hair back into place.
 Those wide, strong-looking shoulders were stooped, his skin was pale, indicating more time spent indoors doing whatever peace delegates did, instead of skimming through space, harassing pirates and rebels into joining his alliance of disenfranchised colonies.
-Still, he looked clean, healthy and…rather tasty.
+Still, he looked clean, healthy and rather compelling.

 Kiryn thought back to the comments of her officers just last night over a dinner of increasingly boring rations.
 The tough, commonsense pirates and scoundrels of her childhood were turning into old men who thought about things like gardens and babies.
-Four years of struggle had ensured their world was safe from the dregs of the Central Allied Worlds’ disintegrated military, or anyone with delusions of authority.
+Four sols of struggle had ensured their world was safe from the dregs of the Central Allied Worlds’ disintegrated military, or anyone with delusions of authority.
 Now, these old men who had once counseled her to have no mercy and give no quarter, wanted her to find a husband and have children to carry on the Encardi legacy.

 She didn’t know what terrified her more–having to make nice to the young men of her planet who couldn’t measure up to her standards as warriors, or trying to figure out how to take care of the baby once she made it.
 Engines, life support failures and battle tactics had filled her mind for so long, she wasn’t sure if she could find her female side in the dark closet where she had stashed it.